-- All requests to buy or sell securities as referred to in the above must include the intended volume of securities to be purchased or sold and an estimated time frame for the sale or purchase. - Copies of written approvals must be forwarded to the Company Secretary prior to the approved purchase or sale transaction.
+- All requests to buy or sell securities as referred to in paragraph 5.1 must include the intended volume of securities to be purchased or sold and an estimated time frame for the sale or purchase. - Copies of written approvals must be forwarded to the Company Secretary prior to the approved purchase or sale transaction.